flolai/MSc_shiny/My First Shiny App.md

 1. Please make sure sample naming convention is consistance across transcriptomics and metabolomics data set
 2. Please make sure you have a unique identifier for your gene name and metabolomics name (You can use gene name and compound name directly, providing they are unique)
 3. For both transcriptomics and metabolomics data set, please ensure sample names are in rows, genes and compound ID as columns.
 Example files can be downloaded together with the APP and example snapshots are listed below.
+4. User data can be either pre-normalised before data input or to use the log2 normalisation methos available.

+**Please be patient, large data set (over 10000 genes and metabolites) may take a few minutes to generate the plot.
+If you are in a rush, basic model graphic will be display in your rstudio plot section.**

 ### Example transcriptomics data showing samples names in rows and genes in columns (same for metabolomics)
 ```sh